 Rather than use my regular

 auto-electrician I booked it in with a local company.
-In the end it turned out to be the vehicle engine battery, it was the original one fitted to the vehicle, so 2008/9, making it ten or eleven years old.
-I wouldn’t have minded but I had asked my auto-electrician
+In the end it turned out to be the vehicle engine battery, it was the original one fitted to the vehicle in 2008/9, making it ten or eleven years old.
+I wouldn’t have minded but I had asked my

 In future I will include the GPS co-ordinates of places we visit wherever possible.
 I use them constantly, having used Google Maps to find them.
 For me that’s far easier

 and more accurate to use, and if you ever fancy visiting any of those places yourself then that's one job done.